sergioabreu-g/collision-sound/README.md

 Unity:
 - Download the [latest Unity package](https://github.com/Sag-Dev/physical-sound/releases).
 - Import the package into your Unity project (you can drag and drop)
-- Add SoundCollider scripts to your objects.
+- Add SoundCollider scripts to the objects you want to play sounds on collision.
 - To be made...

 Fmod Studio: